SFP communication with an RTDS MMC simulator

 Results

 As shown in Fig. 3, the closed-loop control generates a three-phase output current, while controlling the bus current and the submodule voltages.
-The submodule voltages are limited to 63.5A (or kA) in the RTDS, explaining why the bus voltage has been intentionally reduced to 100V.
+The submodule voltages are limited to 63.5V (or kV, if configured in kV/kA on the RTDS side) in the RTDS, explaining why the bus voltage has been intentionally reduced to 100V.

-All submodule voltages, arm voltages and currents, as well as real-time data are available to the user in the CPU and the FPGA.
-The section Simulink model describes through which SBI the received quantities can be accessed.
+All measurements and real-time data are available to the user in the CPU and the FPGA.
+The section Simulink model describes which SBI registers to consider for accessing the received quantities.
 In the FPGA, dedicated registers can be directly accessed at the output of the RTDS MMC driver.

 Provided files